Do not expect postcard-sized tax return from Republican plan: experts

 The IRS would not discuss changes that might come from the proposed tax overhaul.

-However, the IRS estimates that, despite its efforts to make filing taxes easier, 90 percent of Americans use tax preparation services such as Jackson Hewitt, H&R Block Inc (HRB.N) and Liberty Tax Inc (TAX.O) or tax software such as TurboTax from Intuit Inc (INTU.O).
+However, the IRS estimates that, despite its efforts to make filing taxes easier, 90 percent of Americans use tax preparation services such as Jackson Hewitt, H&R Block Inc and Liberty Tax Inc or tax software such as TurboTax from Intuit Inc.

 If Congress enacts the Republican plan into law, it would not affect 2017 tax-year returns filed in 2018.
 But in 2019, millions of middle-class Americans would no longer gain from a wide range of deductions, credits and other tax breaks.